Ne-k/obsidian-vault/Health 2/Why Do Teams Need Better Health Education.md

 # 🗒️Notes

-# The health crisis no one’s talking about: Why teens need better health education
+# The Health Crisis no one’s Talking About: Why Teens Need Better Health Education

 ## Introduction
 - Students often only learn basic health facts, e.g., putting a condom on a banana or that the mitochondria is the powerhouse of the cell.